DIY Foundation Repairs: The Truth You Might Not Want To Hear

 Why DIY Foundation Repairs Are Not A Good Idea

 Foundation repair is complex and competency requires years of on-the-job experience.
 Yes, there are some repairs homeowners can successfully do themselves.
 Crack repair using either crack injection epoxy, or carbon fiber reinforcement is one such example.
-However, correcting foundation settlement via underpinning or performing other repairs to lift, level, and stabilize a foundation are not DIY projects.
+However, correcting foundation settlement via underpinning (also called piering) or performing other repairs to lift, level, and stabilize a foundation are not DIY projects.

 If a DIY project isn’t successful, a professional foundation repair contractor will need to not only perform the original repair, but perhaps repair any damage caused by the DIY attempt as well.